JujuOfficiel/JhubUP-Deluxe/README.md

       Title = "Juju Hub | KeySystem",
-      Subtitle = "The key will change every week", Note = "Join Discord and complete steps to get the key (.gg/Q5MZxNDtWa)", -- Use this to tell the user how to get a key FileName = "JujuHubWhitelist", -- It is recommended to use something unique as other scripts using Rayfield may overwrite your key file
+      Subtitle = "The key will change every week", Note = "Join Discord and complete steps to get the key (.gg/Q5MZxNDtWa)", -- Use this to tell the user how to get a key FileName = "JHub_Deluxe_5-0-3", -- It is recommended to use something unique as other scripts using Rayfield may overwrite your key file
-      SaveKey = false, -- The user's key will be saved, but if you change the key, they will be unable to use your script GrabKeyFromSite = false, -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = {"KEY_g2fUIOGf52413djh12uzuhHUhuHjikDKkZPPZpk6455FEo2HUdfh"} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")
+      SaveKey = true, -- The user's key will be saved, but if you change the key, they will be unable to use your script GrabKeyFromSite = false, -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = {"KEY_GB78YUu6g57kTGbynfut8485btbTBFt4b6i6fh5K646giuUOd7"} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")
    }
 })

 local Tab = Window:CreateTab("📜Welcome",104365492568677) -- Title, Image

 local Paragraph = Tab:CreateParagraph({Title = "Welcome !", Content = "If you need any help join : https://discord.gg/Q5MZxNDtWa"})
-local Paragraph = Tab:CreateParagraph({Title = "New Version !", Content = "Updated on 11/03/2025 v5.0.1"})
+local Paragraph = Tab:CreateParagraph({Title = "New Version !", Content = "Updated on 11/20/2025 v5.0.3"})
 local Paragraph = Tab:CreateParagraph({Title = "For More Updates", Content = "Juju Hub is updated weekly if not, get the latest version on the the loadstring itself, scriptblox, if the script is broken or you can't find the latest version join the discord : https://discord.gg/Q5MZxNDtWa"})

 local Button = Tab:CreateButton({